Hjel2/Hjel2.github.io/_pages/about.md

 ## current focus

 I'm interested in work with motivating practical applications and optionally underpinning theoretical justification.
-To this end, much of my recent work and research interests are theoretical machine learning:
+To this end, much of my recent work and research interests are theoretical machine learning with practical applications:

 - mechanistic interpretability (reading group)
 - uncertainty estimation (part II dissertation)